 1930s skirts are hard to come by today.
 Even new 1930s style skirts can be tricky to find!

-These new skirts will add plenty of 1930s style to your wardrobe.
+These new 1930s style skirt skirts will add plenty of 1930s fashion to your wardrobe.
 You can find 1930s skirt sewing patterns here, too.
-Add a 1930s blouse or sweater to complete your outfit.